frc2423/docs/docs/deploying-robot-code.rst

 ====================
 **Connect to the robot**

 You must be first connected to the robot.
 Our wireless network should be 2423.
-The IP address of the router is 10.24.23.1 and the IP address of the robot is roborio-2423-frc.local.
+The IP address of the router is 10.24.23.1 and the IP address of the robot is 10.24.23.2 or roborio-2423-frc.local.
 If you are having trouble deploying code troubleshoot by pinging these addresses:

 .. code-block:: sh

    $ ping roborio-2423-frc.local
+   $ ping 10.24.23.2
    $ ping 10.24.23.1